Reading time: 5 minutes

 Eligibility for the Age Pension is determined by both your age and an assessment under the Age Pension income and assets tests.

-The account balance of an annuity is considered an asset for the Age Pension assets test, with payments from the annuity being assessed under the Age Pension income test.
+The account balance of an annuity is considered an asset for the Age Pension assets test, while payments from the annuity are assessed under the Age Pension income test.

 For some retirees, annuities can be a valuable strategy to consider when developing your retirement income plan.